Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: The essence of the Y-parameter analysis

 \subsection{Mapping theory of turbulence statistics and their discrepancies}

 Let us first briefly summarize the ``Y-parameter" analysis proposed in \cite{leakage}.
-The fundamental question that statistical theory of MHD turbulence based on the axis-symmetric assumption (\citealt{LP00}, \citealt{2002PhRvL..89B1102Y}, \citealt{LP04,LP12,LP16,KLP16,VDA}) wants to resolve is ``how observational statistics are mapped from the 3D turbulence statistics".
-These series of works usually assume a given statistics of 3D turbulence variables (i.e., 3D density $\rho$, 3D turbulence velocity ${\bf v}$ and magnetic field ${\bf B}$) in the form of spectral slopes \citep{1995ApJ...443..209A,2010ApJ...714.1398C,spectrum}, anisotropy measure \citep{2002PhRvL..88x5001C,CL03,2005ApJ...631..320E} and tensor structures \citep{2002PhRvL..89B1102Y,KLP16,KLP17a,2020NatAs...4.1001Z}.
-The mapping of the 3D statistics to observable statistics is highly nontrivial both in the case of interferometry \citep{LP00,VDA} and polarimetry \citep{LP12,LP16}.
-Notably, both line of sight angles and energy fraction of MHD modes are stored non-linearly in the statistics (i.e, spectrum, anisotropy, and tensors) of observables.
+The fundamental question that statistical theory of MHD turbulence based on the axis-symmetric assumption (\citealt{Monin1971, Shivamoggi1999AnPhy, LP00}, \citealt{YL02}, \citealt{ HaugenPhysRevE, MullerPRL2005, Galtier2009ApJ, BanerjeePhysRevE, VDA}) wants to resolve is ``how observational statistics are mapped from the 3D turbulence statistics".
+These series of works usually assume a given statistics of 3D turbulence variables (i.e., 3D density ($\rho$), 3D turbulence velocity (${\bf v}$) and magnetic field (${\bf B}$)) in the form of spectral slopes \citep{1995ApJ...443..209A,2010ApJ...714.1398C}, anisotropy measure \citep{2002PhRvL..88x5001C,CL03,MullerPRL2005,2005ApJ...631..320E} and tensor structures \citep{YL02,BanerjeePhysRevE,Verdini2015ApJ,KLP16,KLP17a,2020NatAs...4.1001Z}.
+The mapping of the 3D statistics to observable statistics is highly nontrivial in interferometry \citep{LP00, VDA} and polarimetry \citep{LP12, LP16}.
+Notably, both line of sight angles and energy fraction of MHD modes are stored non-linearly in observables' statistics (i.e., spectrum, anisotropy, and tensors).

-Attempts of retrieving the line of sight angles and mode fraction from observational data have been made.
-For instance, earlier attempts asserted that the line of sight angles can be estimated by inspection of polarization percentages ~\citep{2015PhRvL.115x1302C}.
+Attempts have been made to retrieve the line of sight angles and mode fraction from observational data.
+For instance, earlier attempts asserted that the line of sight angles could be estimated by inspection of polarization percentages~\citep{Clark2018ApJ}.
 However, these methods are subjected to strong nonlinear interference from ``3D $\rightarrow$ observable" projection, and therefore the accuracy of these methods is questionable.
-In parallel, the {\it qualitative} analysis of mode fraction has been proposed by \cite{2020NatAs...4.1001Z} yet there are currently no ways to retrieve the actual quantitative fraction of MHD modes in observations.
+In parallel, the {\it qualitative} analysis of mode fraction has been proposed by \cite{2020NatAs...4.1001Z}, yet there are currently no ways to retrieve the actual quantitative fraction of MHD modes in observations.

-\subsection{Y-parameter science}
+\subsection{Y-parameter Science}

-Very recently, \cite{leakage} proposed based on the ``mapping theory" of MHD turbulence statistics \citep{LP12,LP16} on how to retrieve both line of sight angle $\theta_{\lambda}$ and mode fraction concurrently via inspection of observable statistics, namely ``Y-parameter analysis".
-Suppose $X$ is a 2D observable, then $D_{X}$ represents the global structure function of the observable $X$:
+Recently, based on the ``mapping theory" of MHD turbulence statistics \citep{LP12,LP16}, \cite{leakage} proposed a method to retrieve both line of sight angle $\theta_{\lambda}$ and mode fraction concurrently via inspection of observable statistics, namely ``Y-parameter analysis".
+Suppose $X$ is a 2D observable, then $D_{X}$ represents the global correlation function (CF) of the observable $X$: